 Chair Pilates for Seniors: A Safe and Adaptable Workout

 Adaptability isn’t a compromise—it’s your superpower.
-I’ve worked with clients who’ve transformed stiff, achy mornings into fluid motion by treating their joints like VIP guests.
+You can transform stiff, achy mornings into fluid motion by treating their joints like VIP guests.
 The secret?
 Working with your body, not against it.

 Modifications for Joint Concerns Like Arthritis or Osteoporosis